keplernetwork/kepler/doc/switch_commitment.md

 Which roles do these properties play in the design of cryptocurrencies?

 **Hidingness**:
-In privacy oriented cryptocurrencies like Grin, commitment schemes are used to secure the contents of transactions.
+In privacy oriented cryptocurrencies like Kepler, commitment schemes are used to secure the contents of transactions.
 The sender commits to an amount of coins he sends, but for the general public the concrete amount should remain private (protected by the _hidingness_ property of the commitment scheme).